Layr-Labs/eigenlayer-middleware/src/unaudited/README.md

-> ** Note: Contracts in this directory aren't audited and should not be used in production without undergoing an independent security audit **
+> **Contracts in this directory aren't audited and should not be used in production without undergoing an independent security audit**

 ## Purpose